 What TDS Reading Does Not Mean

-Some marketing strategies use TDS meters to trick the buyers into believing they need an expensive, state-of-the-art water filter that can filter out or minimize the TDS reading on the meter.
+Some marketing strategies use TDS meters to trick buyers into believing they need an expensive, state-of-the-art water filter to filter out or minimize the TDS reading on the meter.
 This may not be the case at all.
-The fact of the matter is that TDS reading is not a true reflection of the quality and safety of the water.
+The fact is that TDS reading is not a true reflection of the quality and safety of the water.

 TDS reading is not always a good indicator to buy such an expensive filtration system if it contains heavy metals and other harmful chemicals.
 Getting a sample of your drinking water tested by a laboratory sounds more appropriate before buying any filtration methods.
 This laboratory test will provide a more accurate range of contaminants and at what levels in your drinking water.

 Health Effects of High TDS in Drinking Water

 A high level of TDS can affect the taste of your water.
 But, this may not cause immediate harm to your health.
 Some minerals such as magnesium and calcium may be a high concentration in your water but are beneficial to health.
 Readings over 1,000 ppm are completely unsafe for human consumption.
 Readings above 500 ppm may also require further investigation for toxic particles.
-Readings over 1,000ppm are completely unsafe for human consumption.

 Health Effects of Low TDS on Drinking Water

 TDS reading with 0 TDS is not necessarily bad for your health.
 Low TDS means your water contains fewer solubles, either organic or inorganic chemicals.
 This low TDS reading may still contain pathogenic bacteria, viruses, and cysts.
-TDS reading can be an excellent tool to know this number, but you should also know the water source to conclude the quality and nature of your water.
+TDS reading can be an excellent tool to know this number, but you should also see the water source to conclude the quality and nature of your water.

 TDS Reading in Purified Drinking Water

-The important thing here to note is that the TDS reading tells you the number or quantity of dissolved solids in your water.
+The important thing here is that the TDS reading tells you the number or quantity of dissolved solids in your water.
 But whether that is high or low, you need to know whether these solids in your water are safe for consumption.

 How to Reduce TDS in Water